Tire Repairs, Pressures,

 The engine-driven type of pump is at the lower left in the above photo;...these come in kits with various sizes of spark plug hole adapters.
 Only the 14 mm spark plug adapter is shown in the photo.
 NOTICE above it are two coiled-up Sash Rod springs, available from any hardware store.
 Those two springs, when you need to use them, are wrapped around the engine cylinder and spark plug metal body, so that the removed spark plug, with its electrical cap attached! can be held to the cylinder fins, to avoid injuring the ignition system during the one-cylinder operation of the Airhead engine.
 If the spark plug was just laid on the engine, it could fall off, and produce an open circuit, causing a lot of $ damage to the coil(s), that might not show-up immediately.
 On the 1981+ models you can additionally damage the Hall device in the ignition canister, and even the ignition module under the fuel tank.
 Damage may not show up right away!

 This next photo is another type of bead-breaker....very practical for the home user, and can easily be modified to work well with motorcycle-size wheels by removing the small vertical tab; and, perhaps extending its tail a bit, and using it with two pieces of 2 x 4 allows it to be used with single or dual disc brake wheels, without putting pressure onto the discs.
-This type of bead-breaker....shown here in its automobile usage style, UNmodified;....is very practical for home use, and not very expensive, and often available from such as JC Whitney; or other stores.
+This type of bead-breaker, shown here in its automobile usage style, not yet modified;....is very practical for home use, and not very expensive, and often available from such as JC Whitney; or other stores.
 There are motorcycle specific versions of these type of tools.
+If you have the room, and want a tool somewhat more suited to changing tires rather often, this is a good buy.

 ***There is a